Any time Tomato Gazpacho 2

 Mince the garlic very finely.

-Combine tomatoes, bell pepper, cucumber, onion, garlic, salt, pepper, and vinegars.
+Combine rough chopped tomatoes, bell pepper, cucumber, onion, garlic, salt, pepper, and vinegars.

 Let stand for 5 minutes.